Consultations and campaigns

 The young carers contribute through our Forum: a junior forum for children aged 8-11 and a senior for 12 upwards.
 Our forum members contribute their ideas, and many have spoken at events, on television and on radio, gaining new skills and making young carers’ situations real for professionals and public.

 There are frequent consultations taking place in Surrey – with Surrey County Council, the NHS and other charities and groups setting up opportunities to hear about your experiences and get your views on services, including potential developments.
+Sometimes these are held in partnership with us, Action for Carers.

 Opportunities range from being part of focus groups, to one-off sessions, and questionnaire-style feedback.
 There are usually many ways to give your views.